Top Links

 After two and a half years the patient became amenorrhoeic.
 However, she thought that this was the effect of NovaSure® endometrial ablation and thus she did not consult her GP or gynecologist.
 At 20 weeks of amenorrhea and abdominal pain the patient took a pregnancy test and the result was positive.
 The gestational age at ultrasound was already 22 weeks after which the couple contemplated and decided to accept the pregnancy.

 At 25 weeks and 6 days gestational age she was referred to the University Hospital (Maastricht University Medical Center) with polyhydramnios to exclude esophageal atresia.
 During advanced ultrasound examination, no congenital abnormalities were observed.
 No signs of abnormal placentation were seen but the patient was advised to revisit in the third trimester of pregnancy for further evaluation of potential pathological placental invasion.
 At 34 weeks and 2 days gestational age the ultrasound was repeated.
-Multiple placental lakes were seen with a thin myometrium measuring <2 mm with a poorly recognizable transition zone and large blood vessels over the entire width of the placenta (Figure 12).
+Multiple placental lakes were seen with a thin myometrium measuring <2 mm with a poorly recognizable transition zone and large blood vessels over the entire width of the placenta (Figure 1 and 2).

 Magnetic resonance imaging confirmed the suspicion of placenta accreta or increta.